Top Oz Tours offers a great range of Port Douglas tours and experiences. You can browse the options here.

 Hemmed in by the Queensland Wet Tropics rainforest and Great Barrier Reef, ‘Port’ (as it’s known locally) also makes an ideal base for exploring the wider region.
 The coast hugging drive to town from Cairns along the Captain Cook Highway is just the first of many ‘wow’ moments in store for visitors.

-Here are ten of the best things to do in Port Douglas.
+Here’s a checklist of our top ten things to do in Port Douglas.

 You’ve come for the beach, and Port delivers four beautiful miles of it.
 Four Mile Beach is, well, four miles of picture-perfect, palm-fringed shoreline, which offers safe netted swimming conditions.
 Stake your claim on a patch of silken sand, and settle in for some serious R&R.